 Short-term Care: Facilitates Functional Improvement

-Measures the percentage of short-term care residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many argue this is a reliable measure of rehabilitation services.
+This tells you the percentage of short-term care residents that experienced functional improvements, such as with activities of daily living.

 Scores for Glasgow, KY